hsigeman/findZX/README.md

     snakemake -s workflow/findZX --configfile config/config.yml --cores 1 -R all -k --use-conda

-*-R* specifies which rule to re-run, in this case it is rule all which specifies all desired output files.
+*-R* specifies which rule to run, in this case it is rule "all" which specifies all desired output files.

 *-k* specifies that other jobs should continue even if one job fails.
 Can be omitted.